 On October 20, 2020, the Association entered into an agreement to purchase electricity from a third-party supplier (the Supplier) for a 48-month period ending December 2024 at a fixed rate per kilowatt hour (kWh) based on the Association's historical usage.
-Based on historical usage, the Association expects to pay the supplier approximately \$109,000 during the remainder of the contract period.
+Based on historical usage, the Association expects to pay the supplier approximately \$64,000 during the remainder of the contract period.

-On April 16, 2020, the Association entered into an agreement to purchase natural gas from a third-party supplier (the Supplier) for a 36-month period ending April 2023 at a fixed rate per therm based on the Association's historical usage.
-Based on historical usage, the Association expects to pay the supplier approximately \$21,000 during the remainder of the contract period.
+On April 16, 2020, the Association entered into an agreement to purchase natural gas from a third-party supplier (the Supplier) for a 36-month perioed endend April 2023 at a fixed rate per therm based on the Association's historical useage.
+In April 2023 the agreement was extended for an additional 36 months to April 2026.
+Based on historical usage, the Association expects to pay the supplier approximately \$42,000 during the remainder of the contract period.

 On August 28, 2020, the Association entered into an agreement to purchase Net Metering Credits generated by a Renewable Energy Facility for a 25 year period ending in 2047.
 The cost of the credits will be equal to 70% of the amounts credited by the Energy Development Company but not less than \$.09 per kilowatt hour.
-The Association is obligated to pay the Energy Development Company a minimum of \$1,192,000 during the remainder of the contract period.
+The Association is obligated to pay the Energy Development Company a minimum of \$1,143,000 during the remainder of the contract period.
 Such agreement provides for three five year renewal terms.

-NOTE 13 - NET ASSETS
+NOTE 12 - NET ASSETS